vladinator1000/blog/content/blog/how-to-teach-complex-subjects.md

 ## 1. Chop up the tutorial

 Remember playing when you were a kid?
-It's a wonderful experience, you're free to poke at things and understand them in many contexts on your own terms.
+It's a wonderful experience, you're free to poke at things and understand on your own terms.
 Remember when you started school?
 If your education was like mine, I imagine it involved a lot of sitting on a desk and staying still while the teacher was pouring information into your mind.

 Let's say we sprinkle learning between the experience of playing.
 Imagine how these activities would look plotted over time, where blue is play and red is learning.
 They could look something like this: